CloudCompare/CloudCompare/BUILD.md

   - On Linux, default install dir is `/usr/local` (be sure to have administrative rights if you want to install CloudCompare there: once configured, you can call `# make install` from the sources directory)
   - On Windows 7/8/10 CMake doesn't have the rights to 'install' files in the `Program Files` folder (even though it's CMake's default installation destination!)

+## Generate the project files

+Once all CMake errors have been resolved (you may to click multiple times on `Configure` if necessary)  be sure to click on the 'Generate' at least once at the end.
+This will create the project files for the compiler/IDE you have selected at the beginning. **This means that at this point the project still needs to be compiled**.

+## Compiling the project

+Eventually you can run the compiler on the generated cmake file or open the compilation project (e.g. for Visual).
+The file(s) should be where you told CMake to *build the binaries* (e.g. `C:\CloudCompare\build`).

+*You should always found the two following configuration/sub-projects*:

+1. `build all`: does all the compilation work (in the right order) but the binaries and libraries will be generated (by default) among all the other compilation files, in a somewhat complicated folder tree structure.
+2.  `install`: copies all the necessary files (executable, resources, plugins, DLLs etc.) to the `CMAKE_INSTALL_PREFIX` folder. **This is mandatory to actually launch CloudCompare or ccViewer.**

+### Working with Visual Studio on Windows

+As all the files (executables, plugins and other DLLs) are copied in the `CMAKE_INSTALL_PREFIX` directory, the standard project launch/debug mechanism is broken.
+Therefore by default you won't be able to 'run' the CloudCompare or ccViewer projects as is (with F5 or Ctrl + F5 for instance).
+See [this post](http://www.danielgm.net/cc/forum/viewtopic.php?t=992) on the forum to setup Visual correctly.

+# Appendix

+## Common issues

+On Linux, you may encounter issues with shared libraries (.so files) if the project is not installed in `/usr`.
+In this case:

+1. either set the `LD_LIBRARY_PATH` variable so that it points to the qCC and ccViewer installation folders (`export LD_LIBRARY_PATH=...`).
+2. or call  `# /sbin/ldconfig -v` once as suggested [here](http://www.danielgm.net/cc/forum/viewtopic.php?f=10&t=195&p=602#p600)

+## Additional optional CMake setup steps

 ### [Optional] Setup for LibLAS support

 If you want to compile CloudCompare (and ccViewer) with LAS/LAZ files support, you'll need: